🤔 Curious about the Notecard? Want to learn more about Blues Wireless? Join us at Getting Started with the Notecard on July 14th!

 Use Interactive Request Mode

 If you need to issue a number of requests to the Notecard, you can also use the play flag to enter interactive mode.
 In this mode, the Notecard expects direct JSON requests and returns JSON responses.
-Note: This is the same mode supported in our in-browser terminal and the Notecard Playground.
+Note: This is the same mode supported in our In-Browser Terminal.

 $